Can Geoengineering Save Climate Change Vulnerable Nations?

 Although 65% of Australians believe in climate change, the reality is that they are not slowing down on the use of fossil fuels (CNN, 2010 August).

-Fijian leader Frank Bainimarama has this to say after the forum, ‘Watered-down climate language has real consequences like water-logged homes, schools, communities, and ancestral burial grounds’ (CNN news, 2019 Aug).
+Fijian leader Frank Bainimarama said after the forum, ‘Watered-down climate language has real consequences like water-logged homes, schools, communities, and ancestral burial grounds’ (CNN news, 2019 Aug).

 What is Geoengineering?